March 5, 2021

 Once a survey has been created and saved to your work folder you are able to click on the play button to view the survey in preview mode.
 Making changes is easy, hit the stop button, edit and click save and then preview again until you are happy with the survey.

 There are several ways to share your survey.
 These are the same as the ways that you can share any work in Purple Mash.
 You need to decide at the outset how to do this for all users who will complete the survey.
-You cannot set a survey to be completed by some students as a 2Do and some students from a sharing link as the data will not amalgamate for the two sets of students.
+You cannot set a survey to be completed by some pupils as a 2Do and some pupils from a sharing link as the data will not amalgamate for the two sets of pupils.
 Users completing surveys must be logged into Purple Mash to complete.

 All the data is returned to the person who created the survey, you can filter the results by questions and also by date to see the results that were completed during a particular time period.
 Data can be presented and analysed using the in-built graphing tools.
 You are also able to compare two datasets.
-For example, selecting a subset of students compared to all students; comparing one date range to another; or comparing a bar chart of the data to a pie chart.
-Data for a student-created survey is anonymised and data for a teacher created survey allows teachers to see who answered what.
+For example, selecting a subset of pupils compared to all pupils; comparing one date range to another; or comparing a bar chart of the data to a pie chart.
+Data for a pupil created survey is anonymised and data for a teacher created survey allows teachers to see who answered what.